johnbeve/BFO-Organization/README.md

-# ICBO-2022: International Conference on Biomedical Ontology
+# Basic Formal Ontology

-This repository hosts to documents for the [ICBO 2022 website](https://icbo-conference.github.io/icbo2022/).
+This repository hosts to documents for the...
 The website is built using `mkdocs` and the deployment of the website is controlled using the github action `.github/workflows/build-deploy-documentation.yaml`.
 The github action has been configured to run if any changes are made to `mkdocs.yaml`, files in the `docs/` or `docs/images/` directories, or after a pull request is merged.
 This allows to closely track the repository history using pull requests (if desired).

 ## Editing website content